larissa/larissa.github.io/content/posts/tmux-mouse-scroll.md

 author_name: Larissa Reis
 kind: article
 created_at: 2015-10-31
-abstract: I updated tmux to the newest 2.1 version and surprise! my mouse configuration stopped working.
+abstract: <span>I updated tmux to the newest 2.1 version</span> and surprise! my mouse configuration stopped working.
 This is thanks to a rewritten of mouse mode and it's pretty simple to fix.
 tags:
   - tmux
 ---

-I updated tmux to the newest 2.1 version and surprise! my mouse configuration stopped working.
+<span>I updated tmux to the newest 2.1 version</span> and surprise! my mouse configuration
+stopped working.
 According to the [changelog](https://github.com/tmux/tmux/blob/master/CHANGES), mouse mode was rewritten and made a lot simpler.
 All those options for `mouse-{resize,select}`